 Proposals for new housing development over 2 units should seek to include a mix of houses in size and type to reflect the existing and projected needs in the village.
 Particular support will be given to proposals which deliver low-cost market housing as well as the needs of young families requiring 2 and 3 bedroom homes, together with meeting the needs of a growing ageing population in the Parish and the corresponding need for more homes suitable for lifetime occupation.
-Support will therefore be given to housing that is designed and constructed in a way that enables it to be adapted to meet the changing needs of its occupants over time.
+Support will therefore be given to housing that is designed and constructed in a way that enables it to be adapted to meet the changing needs of its occupants over time, and that is compliant with the Building Regulations Part M4(2) and (3) standards.